20 Ways to Monitor Network Traffic: Steps, Tips and Tools

 19. Review logs from your email server.

 Email servers keep track of the emails sent and received on your network.
 Reviewing these logs can help you identify which users are sending or receiving suspicious emails.
-Some user activity and endpoint monitoring solutions provide network monitoring along with email monitoring, making it convenient to view all logs in one place.
+Some user activity and endpoint monitoring solutions provide network and email monitoring, making viewing all logs convenient in one place.

 20. Use a file integrity monitoring system.